EPCCed/archer2-intro-package/_episodes/02-system-overview.md

 > ## Jobs can't see your data?
 > If your jobs are having trouble accessing your data make sure you have placed it on Work
 > rather than Home.
-Remember, the home file systems are not visible from the compute nodes.
+Remember, **the home file systems are not visible from the compute nodes**.
 {: .callout}

 You can view your work file system use and quota through SAFE in the same way as described